alexdebertolis/MasWolfEcosystem/model_desc.md

-# Detailed Ecosystem Simulation Overview
+# Detailed Ecosystem Model Overview

 The Ecosystem Simulation, developed using the Mesa framework, models interactions among wolves, hunters, livestock, and human habitats in a dynamic environment influenced by real-world geographic data.
 This detailed overview focuses on the adjustable parameters and dynamics that allow researchers and policymakers to explore different ecological scenarios effectively.